Meet our Shire Horses

-Max, Archie and Sam are the latest in a long line of shire horses, which have served Wadworth pretty much continually for over 125 years.
+Sam and George are the latest in a long line of Shire horses which, apart from a brief interruption, have served Wadworth for over 125 years.

-A dark bay shire gelding with four white socks and a white blaze, Sam was foaled in 2011 and purchased in September 2017 from Cardigan, Wales.
+A dark bay Shire gelding with four white socks and a white blaze, Sam stands at a height of 18.2 hands.

 He was foaled in Lancashire in 2011.

 In October 2022 we were delighted to have found a partner for Sam and he joined the Wadworth family.